Generation Probabilities Are Not Enough: Uncertainty Highlighting in AI Code Completions: Two Notions of Uncertainty

 \begin{itemize} \item \textbf{[H1]} Highlight condition will affect the \textbf{time} it takes to complete the coding task. \item \textbf{[H2]} Highlight condition will affect \textbf{accuracy} on unit tests. \end{itemize}

-Secondly, because one goal of working with an AI-powered code completion tool is to reduce the amount of work that programmers need to do, we wanted to explore whether highlighting would affect how much participants have to edit or add to the code.
-We also examine whether the particular tokens edited vary with different forms of highlighting to see whether highlighted tokens are more likely to be edited.
+Second, because one goal of working with an AI-powered code completion tool is to reduce the amount of work that programmers need to do, we wanted to explore whether highlighting would affect how much participants have to edit or add to the code.
+We also examine whether highlighted tokens are more likely to be edited.

 \begin{itemize} \item \textbf{[H3]} Highlight condition will affect the \textbf{number of characters added} to the code. \item \textbf{[H4]} Highlight condition will affect the \textbf{overall survival rate} of tokens in the code. \item \textbf{[H5]} The interaction between highlight condition and whether a given token is highlighted will affect the \textbf{token-level survival rate}. \end{itemize}